Facilitator-Cards/facilitator-cards/content/blog/join-our-june-brain-jam-emergent-responsive-facilitation.md

 +++
 author = "Meg Bolger"
 categories = "resources"
-date = 2021-05-27T14:00:00Z
+date = 2021-05-27T14:00:00.000Z
-description = "How can we facilitate on-the-fly, respond to the true needs of our group, and use Facilitator Cards to make it all easier." facebook_discussion = "" featured_image = "/img/blog/jack-anstey-zs4luqleina-unsplash.jpeg" images = ["/img/blog/jack-anstey-zs4luqleina-unsplash.jpeg"] keywords = ["virtual facilitation", "facilitation tools", "facilitation 101", "facilitator tools", "responsive facilitation", "emergent facilitation", "digital facilitation"] photo_cred = "Jack Anstey" title = "Join our June Brain Jam: Emergent & Responsive Facilitation"
+description = "How can we facilitate on-the-fly, respond to the true needs of our group, and use Facilitator Cards to make it all easier." facebook_discussion = "" featured_image = "/img/blog/jack-anstey-zs4luqleina-unsplash.jpeg" images = [ "/img/blog/jack-anstey-zs4luqleina-unsplash.jpeg" ]
+keywords = [
+  "virtual facilitation",
+  "facilitation tools",
+  "facilitation 101",
+  "facilitator tools",
+  "responsive facilitation",
+  "emergent facilitation",
+  "digital facilitation"
+]
+photo_cred = "Jack Anstey"
+title = "Join our June Brain Jam: Emergent & Responsive Facilitation" _template = "blog_post"
 +++

 Calling all Card Carriers, you are officially invited to join our June Brain Jam on Emergent Facilitation with Facilitator Cards, happening Wednesday June 2nd at 12pm PT (3pm ET, 8pm BST).
 [RSVP here](https://airtable.com/shryTZVY7ieydXSAy).

 For more info, read on!